willblev/fasta-to-gtf/README.md

 # fasta-to-gtf
-This is a script which uses a transcriptome assembly in fasta format to generate a gtf file (for use in genome/annotation visualization comparison).
+This is a python script which uses a transcriptome assembly in fasta format to generate a gtf file (for use in genome/annotation visualization comparison).
 It takes as input:
 1. a de novo transcriptome assembly [fasta format]
 2. a reference genome [fasta format]